 The following issues are all treated seriously and will result in a safeguarding response as appropriate.
 Staff are trained in the signs and symptoms to look out for and report to the Designated Safeguarding Lead.
 Students are also taught about how to keep themselves safe, seek information, advice or guidance on behalf of themselves or any other person they may be concerned about.
-They are able to do this through confidential advice lines or websites such as ChildLine 0800 1111, School Nurse 07507331949 or NSPCC or by speaking to any staff member they feel comfortable talking to.
+They are able to do this through confidential advice lines or websites such as ChildLine 0800 1111, School Nurse 02475189190 or NSPCC or by speaking to any staff member they feel comfortable talking to.

-More information on each of these safeguarding subjects can also be found on our school website for parents and on our school Virtual Learning Environment (FROG) for staff and students.
+More information on each of these safeguarding subjects can also be found on our school website for parents and on sharepoint for staff.